blessinvarkey/musings/README.md

 ## aws notes

-The aws notes are part of my ongoing aws exploration.
+The following notes are part of my ongoing aws exploration.

 | Topics        |
 | ------------- |